pvandyken/kslurm/README.md

 Name will be the same as the name appearing in the venv prompt (i.e. the name provided on initial loading or creation, through `--as`, or the last saved name).
 This command only works on a compute node.
 Venvs created on a login node cannot be directly activated using kpy.
+Call without a name to list the venvs you can activate.

 ### `list`